-Unveiled is reprinted four times after its inital publication in 193017, which testifies to Ekrem’s success and public demand for the book.
-This study deals with the facsimile reprint of Unveiled by Gorgias Press in 2005 within the series titled Cultures in Dialogue, thus, Gorgias Press and its series are discussed in this paper.
+Unveiled was reprinted four times after its initial publication in 1930,17 which testifies to Ekrem’s success and to public demand for the book.
+This study deals with the facsimile reprint of Unveiled by Gorgias Press in 2005, within the series titled Cultures in Dialogue; thus, Gorgias Press and its series are discussed in this paper.
 This series consists of a mix of memoir, travelogue, ethnography, and political commentary written by Ottoman, British and American women from the 1880s up to the 1940s.
-13 literary works have been published in this series, which aims to trace the range of opinion found among Western and Ottoman women in this period and to find a chance to see how their dialogue influenced and defined each others’ views (Heffernan and Lewis 2005, ii).
-Based on a dialogic perspective into numerous women writing/translating during the period in question, it seems that Ekrem’s autobiography is situated in a critally examined field, which is thought to be in reciprocal relationship with other women writers interested in and/or writing on the Ottoman life and new Turkish Republic.
+Thirteen literary works have been published in this series, which aims to trace the range of opinion found among Western and Ottoman women in this period and to investigate how their dialogue influenced and defined each other’s views (Heffernan and Lewis 2005, ii).
+Based on a dialogic perspective on numerous women writing/translating during the period in question, it seems that Ekrem’s autobiography is situated in a critically examined field, which is thought to be in reciprocal relationship with other women writers interested in and/or writing on the Ottoman life and the new Turkish Republic.

 3.2.
 Peçeye İsyan in a self-reflexive discourse as a memoir

-Turkish translation of Unveiled was published in 1998, two decades after Ekrem’s death in 1986 and sixty-eight years after its first appearance in English.
-Paratexts of Turkish translation including the title, the publisher’s foreword, notes and the family tree of Namık Kemal –Ekrem’s grandfather– provide significant clues for the way(s) how Ekrem’s autobiography is (re)contextualized in Turkish language and culture.
+The Turkish translation of Unveiled was published in 1998, two decades after Ekrem’s death in 1986 and 68 years after its first appearance in English.
+Paratexts of the Turkish translation, including the title, the publisher’s foreword, notes and the family tree of Namık Kemal—Ekrem’s grandfather—provide significant clues for the way(s) Ekrem’s autobiography is (re)contextualized in Turkish language and culture.